Date and time notation in the United Kingdom: Date notation in English

 Formal style manuals discourage writing the day of the month as an ordinal number (for example "31st December"), except with an incomplete reference, such as "They set off on 12 August 1960 and arrived on the 18th".

 When saying the date, it is usually pronounced using "the", then the ordinal number of the day first, then the preposition "of", then the month (for example "the thirty-first of December").
 The month-first form (for example "December the third") was widespread until the mid-20th century and remains the most common format for newspapers across the United Kingdom.
 Example: The Times and the British tabloids (Daily Mail, Daily Mirror, The Sun, Daily Express) all have 'Friday, December 31, 2021', while The Guardian, the Financial Times and The Daily Telegraph all have 'Friday 31 December 2021'.
 Consequently in the UK there is no standard pattern for long form dates when printed, as opposed to when using numeric dates, for which there are standard formats.

 The month-first format is still spoken, perhaps more commonly when not including a year in the sentence.
 When the date is written out in full, or when spoken, usage can be one or the other.
-Neither is distinctly preferred over the other, and there is no risk of ambiguity.
+The day-first is usually well preferred over the other, but there is no risk of ambiguity.